Coming Home To An Empty House

 Finding Their Things

-What do you do when you come home to find your Loved One’s things sitting right where they left them?
-Understand that those items are waiting for life to continue.
-Also understand that your Loved Ones didn’t leave those items there on purpose.
+What do you do when you come home and find your loved one’s belongings exactly where they left them?
+Remember, those items are simply waiting for life to move forward.
+It’s also important to understand that your loved one didn’t intentionally leave them behind—they’re just part of the life they were living.

--These items are all part of a series of circumstances and events.
-These series of events are just one moment in time.
-We must not let these events define us.
-Our Loved Ones did not do this to us or because of us.
-We must not let these events control our future events.
+– These items are simply pieces of a series of circumstances and events—just a single moment in time.
+We must not let these moments define who we are.
+Our loved ones did not cause this to happen to us or because of us.
+We cannot allow these events to dictate or control the path of our future.

 I Understand